floooh/oryol/code/Modules/Gfx/README.md

 Before an Oryol app can render anything, the Gfx module must be initialized in the App::OnInit() method.
 In each invokation of App::OnRunning(), one frame is rendered, finished with a call to Gfx::CommitFrame().
 In App::OnCleanup() the Gfx module is destroyed with a call to Gfx::Discard().
-The GfxIsValid() method can be used to check whether the Gfx module has been initialized:
+The Gfx::IsValid() method can be used to check whether the Gfx module has been initialized: